 Vancouver to Seward with stops in Ketchikan, Juneau, Skagway and Icy Strait Point.

 There I said it.
 Now is this the most original itinerary ever?
 No. But it’s absolutely going to give most visitors to Alaska a wonderful taste of this great state.
-It also allows for adding a week or 10 days of adventure on the mainland before or after your cruise.
+It also allows for adding a weeklong land tour before or after your cruise.
 And I would certainly do that.

 Best Alaska Cruise Ports